reneaas/fys-stk4155/project1/README.md

 ```Python
 R2, MSE = my_solver.k_fold_cross_validation(k)
 ```
-    - *k* is the number of folds to perform cross-validation for.
+  - *k* is the number of folds to perform crossvalidation for.
-    - It returns the average R2-score and MSE on the test data.
+  - It returns the average R2-score and MSE on thetest data.
   - The k-fold cross-validation is performed on the full data set.

 ### Test program